Bhaktapur Durbar Square: Palace of fifty-five windows

-The Palace of Fifty-five Windows, a name derived from the local term Nge Nyapa Jhya Lyaku (Newar: 𑐒𑐾𑐒𑐵𑐥𑐵 𑐗𑑂𑐫𑑅 𑐮𑐵𑐫𑐎𑐹) is the only palace in the square, whose façade has been altered the least since its completion in 1708.
+The Palace of Fifty-five Windows, a name derived from the local term Nge Nyapa Jhya Lyaku (Newar: 𑐒𑐾𑐒𑐵𑐥𑐵 𑐗𑑂𑐫𑑅 𑐮𑐵𑐫𑐎𑐹), is the palace in the square whose façade has been altered the least since its completion in 1708.
 It was commissioned by Bhupatindra Malla after an earthquake in 1681 destroyed a structure originally built during the reign of Jayayakshya Malla in the 15th century.
 The palace was built for musical purposes as indicated by 147 miniature carvings of musical raga on the cornice separating the ground floor from the first.

 Murals of the palace

 Despite being used as government offices, police stations and post offices in the 19th and 20th century, the palace of fifty five windows contains some of the best preserved murals from the Malla dynasty.
 Unlike most Nepalese paintings, the murals were signed by its painter as well, but significant parts of his signature has peeled off and the only readable part of his inscription mentions him being a Chitrakar from Yāché (name of a locale in Bhaktapur).

-A detail of the Vishvarupa mural.
-(Note: Sometime after this photograph was taken, this mural was vandalized; significant parts of Vishva Lakshmi's face was rubbed off.)
+A detail of the Vishvarupa mural (Note: Sometime after this photograph was taken, this mural was vandalized; significant parts of Vishva Lakshmi's face were rubbed off.)